kzky/python-online-machine-learning-library/README.md

 * http://icml.cc/2012/papers/86.pdf

 ## Future Work
-* Sparse dataset will be used.
 * Labeled samples to be used for learning are not necessarily stored in memory.
+* Evaluation compared to batch-learning (e.g., liblinear)